-The Equity Award Committee assists the Board by determining equity-based awards to non-Section 16 officers and employees at the level of vice president or below, consistent with the equity grant quidelines established by the Compensation Committee, and acted five times in 2020.
+The Equity Award Committee, with Robert A. Bradway currently the sole member, assists the Board by determining equity-based awards to non-Section 16 officers and employees at the level of vice president or below, consistent with the equity grant guidelines established by the Compensation Committee, and acted four times in 2022.